Calling teen vaping 'epidemic,' officials weigh flavor ban

 In June, a government survey found teen vaping seemed to be holding steady last year.
 Some experts were cautious about the results, however.
 They noted the survey did not ask specifically about Juul, a sleek, heavily-marketed e-cigarette brand that exploded onto the market and accounts for 70 percent of U.S. sales, according to analyst estimates.

 "I think it became clear to FDA that if they didn't get their arms around this issue the use of these products by kids across the nation would undo decades of progress," said Matthew Myers of the Campaign for Tobacco-Free Kids.
-His group and several other medical and anti-smoking groups are suing the FDA over a decision to delay federal review of most e-cigarettes.
+His group and several others are suing the FDA over a decision to delay federal review of most e-cigarettes.

 Under regulations developed by the Obama administration, manufacturers were supposed to submit most products for review by August 2018.
-But last year Gottlieb said he would delay the deadline until 2022.
-He said both the agency and industry needed more time to prepare.
+But last year Gottlieb delayed the deadline until 2022, saying both the agency and industry needed more time to prepare.

-The decision was criticized by anti-smoking advocates who say e-cigarette makers are targeting kids with candy and fruit flavors and aggressive marketing.
+The decision was criticized by anti-smoking advocates who say e-cigarette makers are targeting kids with candy flavors and marketing that portrays their products as flashy, hand-held gadgets.

+Wells Fargo analyst Bonnie Herzog said Juul is the brand "most at risk" from an FDA crackdown and that a potential ban on the company's products would boost Altria and other cigarette makers that also sell e-cigarettes.

+Shares of Big Tobacco companies surged in trading Wednesday.
+Altria Group Inc. and British American Tobacco Plc had the biggest one-day percentage gain in about a decade.

-San Francisco-based Juul said it is working to prevent underage use of its products but added that flavors can help adult smokers quit cigarettes.
+San Francisco-based Juul said it is working to prevent underage use of its products but added that flavors can help adult smokers quit.

 "By working together, we believe we can help adult smokers while preventing access to minors," the company said in a statement.

+The FDA is in the process of rolling out a sweeping anti-smoking initiative designed to make it easier for smokers to quit by cutting the nicotine levels in regular cigarettes.
+As part of that plan, Gottlieb has suggested some smokers could be directed toward alternative products that deliver nicotine without the carcinogens of cigarettes.
+Those products could include e-cigarettes, though the FDA has not given any company permission to advertise its device as a quit-smoking aid.

-Gottlieb criticized e-cigarette companies' handling of underage use of their products, saying they approached it as "a public relations challenge rather than seriously considering their legal obligations."
+On Wednesday, Gottlieb criticized e-cigarette companies' handling of the underage use problem, saying they approached it as "a public relations challenge rather than seriously considering their legal obligations."

 "I'm here to tell them today that this prior approach is over," he said.